+6.3.1 General

+Message type belongs to the imperative part of the AIoT NAS message, which is a standard L3 message, see clause 11.2 of the 3GPP TS 24.007 [3].
+The network or the AIoT device may receive the unknown or unforeseen message type, which it expects to be either spare, or reserved.
+The handling of these types of erros are specified below.

+6.3.2 Handling of the spare values

 If the network receives an AIoT NAS message with a message type not defined for the AIoT NAS protocol or not implemented by the receiver, it shall ignore the AIoT NAS message.

-If the AIoT device receives an AIoT NAS message with a message type not defined for the AIoT NAS protocol or not implemented by the receiver, it shall return a STATUS message with cause #97 "message type non-existent or not implemented".
+If the AIoT device receives an AIoT NAS message with a message type not defined for the AIoT NAS protocol or not implemented by the receiver, it shall return a STATUS message with cause #97 "header type non-existent or not implemented".

 NOTE: A message type not defined for the AIoT NAS protocol in the given direction is regarded by the receiver as a message type not defined for the AIoT NAS protocol, see 3GPP TS 24.007 [3].

+6.3.3 Handling of the reserved values

+If the network receives an AIoT NAS message with a reserved value, it shall ignore the AIoT NAS message and may log an error.

+If the AIoT device receives an AIoT NAS message with a reserved value, it shall return a STATUS message with cause #xx "Rejected, reserved value received".
+This indicates either the message to the AIoT device contained the syntax error, or that the AIoT device is compliant with the earlier version of the protocol.